GluuFederation/training/cluster-manager/tutorial.md

 On the page, if you can see Entires matches across the server and all is zero on M.C. column, then replication is good.
 This is the final step for creating Gluu Server Cluster.
 You can test if your cluster is working.
 For this I follow these steps:
 1. Stop one of the Gluu Servers.
 I choose to stop GS2, so login as root and:
-# /etc/init.d/gluu-server-3.1.4 stop
+`# /etc/init.d/gluu-server-3.1.4 stop`
 1. Login to Gluu UI via LB (lb.mygluu.org) with browser and add a test person: testuser

   **image placeholder**

 Since GS2 is not working while you are adding person, this person is created on GS1
 1. Start Gluu Server on GS2:
-# root@lb:~# /etc/init.d/gluu-server-3.1.4 start
+`# root@lb:~# /etc/init.d/gluu-server-3.1.4 start`
 1. After a few seconds, stop Gluu Server on GS1:
-# /etc/init.d/gluu-server-3.1.4 stop
+`# /etc/init.d/gluu-server-3.1.4 stop`
 1. Then login Gluu UI with testuser via LB (lb.mygluu.org).
 If login is successful you are lucky.

 **image placeholder

-Since GS1 is not working, your are logged in GS2 which was not working while you are creating testuser.
+Since GS1 is not working, you are logged in GS2 which was not working while you are creating testuser.
 So cluster is working successfully.
 Before going to optional configurations please start Gluu Server on GS1:
-# root@lb:~# /etc/init.d/gluu-server-3.1.4 start
+`# root@lb:~# /etc/init.d/gluu-server-3.1.4 start`

 ### Monitoring (optional)

 GCM can be used for monitoring your servers in the cluster.
-To setup monitoring, click Monitoring > Install Monitoring from the left menu.
-In the upcoming page, hit Install Monitoring button.
+To setup monitoring, click `Monitoring > Install Monitoring` from the left menu.
+In the upcoming page, hit `Install Monitoring` button.
 You may get the following error, don’t worry it won’t break things:

 ```
 An error occurred while executing pip install pyDes: /usr/local/lib/python2.7/dist-packages/pip/_vendor/requests/__init__.py:83: RequestsDependencyWarning: Old version of cryptography ([1, 2, 3]) may cause slowdown. warnings.warn(warning, RequestsDependencyWarning) DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
 Please upgrade your Python as Python 2.7 won't be maintained after that date.
 A future version of pip will drop support for Python 2.7.